quitecomplier-cxn/quitecomplier-cxn/README.md

 ### 👋 About Me
-I'm an Electronic / Systems Engineer (EIT) with a Master's in Advanced Electronic Systems Engineering with hands-on expertise in testing, diagnostics, and reliability validation of electronic systems.
-Experienced in aerospace-grade hardware testing and field service engineering with a strong foundation in precision measurement, schematic interpretation, and process optimization.
-Currently expanding software capabilities to bridge hardware expertise with embedded systems development.
+I’m an Electronic / Systems Engineer (EIT) with a Master’s in Advanced Electronic Systems Engineering, bringing hands-on experience in testing, diagnostics, and reliability validation of electronic systems.
+I’ve worked with aerospace-grade hardware in test and field service environments, supporting fault isolation, corrective actions, and system reliability improvements.

----
+I have a strong foundation in precision measurement, schematic interpretation, and process optimization, with practical experience using oscilloscopes, spectrum analyzers, and automated test setups.
+My technical toolkit includes Python, MATLAB, and embedded hardware platforms, with exposure to low-level interfaces such as SPI, I²C, UART, and CAN.

+Currently, I’m expanding my software and embedded systems capabilities to bridge hardware expertise with embedded development, hardware–software integration, and validation workflows.
+I bring a methodical, safety-focused approach to problem-solving and thrive in high-reliability, regulated engineering environments such as aerospace and advanced electronics.

 ### 🔧 Tech Stack
 **Hardware & Test Tools**